Frequently Asked Questions

 • Can I obtain the test results for my products?

-Samples are automatically despatched with the appropriate test results.
-Production quantities are tested to the appropriate AQL level and the results retained within our company records.
-For further information please contact IQD.
+All sample orders are dispatched with the appropriate test result data.
+Production order quantities are tested to the Appropriate Quality Level (AQL), and the test result data is retained in our company records.
+For further information, please CONTACT US

 • What is the most common cut of Quartz Crystal?

-AT cut quartz accounts for the majority of crystals produced in the 1 to 200MHz range.
-This just refers to the nominal angle with respect to the Z axis of the quartz bar.
-The angle of cut determines the frequency/temperature performance and is usually selected by the crystal manufacturer.
+AT-cut quartz accounts for the majority of crystals produced in the 1 to 200MHz range.
+This term simply refers to the nominal angle with respect to the Z-axis of the quartz bar.
+The cut angle determines the frequency/temperature performance and is typically chosen by the crystal manufacturer.